On deck? Put it on.

 How do I help keep my crew safe?

-While the Skipper or Master is legally responsible for safety on the vessel, creating a culture of health and safety while working on the water is everyone’s responsibility.
+While the skipper or master is legally responsible for safety on the vessel, creating a culture of health and safety while working on the water is everyone’s responsibility.
 Here are some resources to help you and your crew stay safe.

-- Personal flotation devices (PFDs) and lifejackets
+- Regulatory amendment: A primer on personal flotation devices and lifejackets

 Describes the requirements for PFDs and lifejackets when working on the deck of a fishing vessel or in a seine skiff.

-- Personal flotation devices (PFDs) and lifejackets-selection
+- Personal flotation devices (PFDs) and lifejackets — selection

 - Immersion suits